oyindonesia/oybayar-docs/source/includes/_oy-tutorial.md

 1. Have a detailed report on transactions performed by all of subsidiary account
 2. Distribute balance between the parent account to subsidiaries account
 3. Use subsidiary balance to disburse funds
-4. free admin fee to disburse between related user
+4. Free admin fee to disburse between related user

 ### **Registration & Setup**